qbit-t/qbit/dapps/buzzer/README.md

-### Buzz - Distributed microblogging platform
+### Buzzer - Distributed microblogging platform

-Buzz built on the top of the Qbit technology as DApp.
+Buzzer built on the top of the Qbit technology as DApp.

 ## Architecture

-To start using Buzz DApp user _must_ own a little amount of qbits.
-Starting Buzz client app for the first time she/he can send a request to the network make a little donation to his primary qbit address.
+To start using Buzzer DApp user _must_ own a little amount of qbits.
+Starting Buzzer client app for the first time she/he can send a request to the network make a little donation to his primary qbit address.

 Each microblog starts with the special entity type - transaction TxBuzzer.
 Buzzer - contains attributes:
  - @name - human-readable buzzer unique name